vormkracht10/laravel-google-analytics-v4/README.md

 // Get the total users by device category for the last 1 year:
 $data = Analytics::getTotalUsersByDeviceCategory(Period::years(1));

-// Get the most users by mobile device branding for the last 1 year, limit to top 10:
+// Get the top users by mobile device branding for the last 1 year, limit to top 10:
-$data = Analytics::getMostUsersByMobileDeviceBranding(period: Period::years(1), limit: 10);
+$data = Analytics::getTopUsersByMobileDeviceBranding(period: Period::years(1), limit: 10);

 // Get the total users by mobile device branding for the last 1 year:
 $data = Analytics::getTotalUsersByMobileDeviceBranding(Period::years(1));

-// Get the most users by mobile device model for the last 1 year, limit to top 10:
+// Get the top users by mobile device model for the last 1 year, limit to top 10:
-$data = Analytics::getMostUsersByMobileDeviceModel(period: Period::years(1), limit: 10);
+$data = Analytics::getTopUsersByMobileDeviceModel(period: Period::years(1), limit: 10);

 // Get the total users by mobile device model for the last 1 year:
 $data = Analytics::getTotalUsersByMobileDeviceModel(Period::years(1));

-// Get the most users by mobile input selector for the last 1 year, limit to top 10:
+// Get the top users by mobile input selector for the last 1 year, limit to top 10:
-$data = Analytics::getMostUsersByMobileInputSelector(period: Period::years(1), limit: 10);
+$data = Analytics::getTopUsersByMobileInputSelector(period: Period::years(1), limit: 10);

 // Get the total users by mobile input selector for the last 1 year:
 $data = Analytics::getTotalUsersByMobileInputSelector(Period::years(1));

-// Get the most users by mobile device info for the last 1 year, limit to top 10:
+// Get the top users by mobile device info for the last 1 year, limit to top 10:
-$data = Analytics::getMostUsersByMobileDeviceInfo(period: Period::years(1), limit: 10);
+$data = Analytics::getTopUsersByMobileDeviceInfo(period: Period::years(1), limit: 10);

 // Get the total users by mobile device info for the last 1 year:
 $data = Analytics::getTotalUsersByMobileDeviceInfo(Period::years(1));

-// Get the most users by mobile device marketing name for the last 1 year, limit to top 10:
+// Get the top users by mobile device marketing name for the last 1 year, limit to top 10:
-$data = Analytics::getMostUsersByMobileDeviceMarketingName(period: Period::years(1), limit: 10);
+$data = Analytics::getTopUsersByMobileDeviceMarketingName(period: Period::years(1), limit: 10);

 // Get the total users by mobile device marketing name for the last 1 year:
 $data = Analytics::getTotalUsersByMobileDeviceMarketingName(Period::years(1));